Newsletter

 Recent News

-Lane Closures Next Week on the Cape Fear Memorial Bridge
+Lane Closures on the Cape Fear Memorial Bridge Begin Tonight; Last Week’s Closures Postponed Due to Anticipated Heavy Traffic

-Starting at 9 p.m.
-Sunday, June 28 and ending at 5 a.m.
-Thursday, July 2, the N.C.
+Starting at 9 p.m. tonight (Monday, July 6, 2015) and ending at 5 a.m., Thursday, July 9, the N.C.
 Department of Transportation will intermittently close the eastbound and westbound lanes of the Cape Fear Memorial Bridge on U.S. 421 over the Cape Fear River in Wilmington nightly.
-These closures will take place in order for crews to…
+These closures, originally scheduled for last week, were…

 NCACC Presidential Initiative - 100 Counties Prepared